Title: Pricing Strategies

-People want to buy your stuff, but where is that sweet spot of pricing.
-James talks a few different models.
+Description: People want to buy your stuff, but where is that sweet spot of pricing?
+James talks about a few different models for pricing strategies.

 Hi, I’m James.
 This is Whiteboard Wednesday and we’re gonna talk about pricing today because I guess you guys want to make money – I don’t know.
 So we’re going to look at three very simple-based models on how you can price your products and pricing strategies.

 So let’s start with the most obvious one – cost based pricing – which is you taking your parts and materials and that cost that you have taken on, plus any labor and other expenses that go into the completion of a manufactured product – or distribution of the product – and that will come out with a specific total you’re charging to your customers.

 With competition you’re now looking at the field.
 What does a competitor, brand A, how much do they charge for their distribution?
 For their manufacturing?
 Or even just similar products that you might be competing up against.
 What do they charge?
 What does the market look like?
 What are the trends?
 With a competition-based model, you’re more worried about making sure that any customers that might be on the fence with brand A, B, C – whoever your competitors are – you’re trying to lure away some other customers from them, at the same time as staying competitive pricewise.

 And then there’s customer value.
 This is building yourself up as a more premium provider; where you’re taking your product and really making sure it is of the quality, and letting people know that is the case, and then ensuring really great customer service so that people are not just buying a product; they are buying your high end product – even if it’s something simple.
 They know that they are going to get quality, and they know that they are going to be taken care of very well.